pritamnb/pritamnb/README.md

 # 💫 About Me:
-Hi, I'm Pritam, a passionate developer with nearly five years of experience in cloud computing, full-stack development, and project leadership.
-Currently, I'm completing my Master's degree in Advanced Computer Science.
-Open to opportunities anywhere in the UK and eager to collaborate on meaningful projects.
-Let's build something amazing together!
+Full Stack Developer with 5 years of experience in Node.js, TypeScript, Angular, React, and AWS.
+Skilled in building scalable solutions and solving complex problems.
+Recently completed an M.Sc. in Advanced Computer Science from Swansea University.

 ## 🌐 Socials: